react-native-community/cli/README.md

 > [!INFO]
 > Please do it only if you need to.
 We don't recommend updating CLI independently of `react-native` as it may cause unexpected issues.

 React Native CLI is a dependency of `react-native`, which makes it a transitive dependency of your project.
-You can update CLI independently of `react-native` by specifying a version in your `package.json`:
+You can overwrite the version independently of `react-native` by using `resolutions` field in your `package.json`:

 ```json
 {